zubeyir/e1a5com/_posts/2016-09-11-Reality-Slap.md

 ---
 layout: post
 section-type: post
-title: Reality slap?!
-Ask yourself?
+title: Renewables; a joke or a reality?
 category: General
 tags: [ 'Thoughts' ]
 ---